woodpeck/osm-revert-scripts/README.md

     password=test
     oauth2_client_id=1234567890zxcvbasdfgqwert

-If your username or password is not specified in your .osmtoolsrc file, these scripts will look for OSMTOOLS_USERNAME and OSMTOOLS_PASSWORD environment variables.
+If your username or password is not specified in your `.osmtoolsrc` file, these scripts will look for OSMTOOLS_USERNAME and OSMTOOLS_PASSWORD environment variables.
 As a last resort, you will be prompted for a user name or password on the command line (requires the Term::ReadKey module).

 By default, all tools will run in "dry run" mode, so no changes will be actually written and all write requests will be considered successful.
-Add the "dryrun=0" parameter to the file for live action.
+Add the `dryrun=0` parameter to the file for live action.

 By default, "dry run" also enables "debug" so you are shown the requests made.
-If you want to keep debug mode when setting dryrun=0, explicitly set debug=1.
-There's also debug_request_headers and debug_request_body to print out details about the HTML messages, and the same for responses.
+If you want to keep debug mode when setting `dryrun=0`, explicitly set `debug=1`.
+There's also `debug_request_headers` and `debug_request_body` to print out details about the HTML messages, and the same for responses.

 Register osmtools as a oauth2 app
 ---------------------------------